cjmet/Sandbox_Web/README.md

 ## Blog

+### 24/08/17
+- Experimented with the OpenWeather API.
+It's easier for current weather, but isn't going to supply the forecast and information I really want as well as the NWS API.
+I might go ahead and use it for current weather, just for convenience, might not.

 ### 24/08/16
 - Playing with the NOAA NWS Weather API
   - I can definitely see why people opt for the paid APIs.